Food and drink industry in Wales: Brace's Bakery

 Brace's is a Crumlin-based Welsh bakery and bakery products brand.
 Braces Bakery started exporting their bread to Europe in 2011 through international export company, Foodlynx.
 The exports of Braces Bread grew dramatically in 2012.
 Braces Bread can now be found in Spain, Portugal, Malta, Greece and Cyprus and is distributed to many hotels and restaurants by European Foodservice Companies as well as being sold in European supermarkets.

 Cadwalader's

 Today, Cadwalader's stores can be found in Wales at Betws-y-Coed, Barry Island, Criccieth, Porthmadog, Tenby and three stores in Cardiff.
 There is also a store in England at Trentham Gardens.
-As well as the original Cadwalader's vanilla ice cream and a variety of flavoured ice creams and sundaes, the cafe also sells its own bespoke blends of coffee, loose leaf tea, and other hot drinks.
+As well as the original Cadwalader's vanilla ice cream and a variety of flavoured ice creams and sundaes, the café also sells its own bespoke blends of coffee, loose leaf tea, and other hot drinks.

 Clark's Pies

 Clark's Pies, also colloquially nicknamed "Clarkies" or "Clarksies," are well-known meat pies that originated in Cardiff, and can now be found in Bristol and the South of Wales.